scozv/blog/_pages/cv.en.md

 Company | SunGard
 :-------|:------------
 Time | June, 2013 ~ Aug, 2016
-Summary | Worked in Q V6 project, a web solution for Treasury Software & Management System.
+Summary | Worked in QUANTUM V6 project, a web solution for Treasury Software & Management System.
 In these 3 years, collaborated with 10+ members team on Equity, Fees and Accounting modules.
-Mainly using `ASP .NET MVC` and the AOP conception for data validation.
+Mainly using ASP .NET MVC, Oracle.
+Running in Agile team and building the daily pipeline for UI regression test.

 ### Y Vehicle Accident Claim Center Project